owntech-foundation/Core/docs/environment_setup.md

 ### Step 5 - Clone our Core repository

 In PlatformIO's “Quick Access” view, select the “Miscelleanous / Clone Git Project” action.
-This will open a field in which you should enter the following Git reposity address:
+This will open a field in which you should enter the following Git repository address:

 ```
 https://github.com/owntech-foundation/Core